Louisiana Residential Lease Agreement

 Bed Bugs Informs tenants whether the property or an adjacent unit has a history of suspected bed bug infestation, and reminds the tenant of the obligation to report suspected infestation immediately.

 Late/Returned Check Fees Specifies late fees or returned check fees related to the lease.
 Louisiana has no cap on late fees.
-Returned checks are capped at 5% if the check total is over $500 ($25, otherwise).
+Returned checks are capped at the greater of 5% of the total or $25.
+Returned check fees cannot be billed unless they are disclosed with a clear notice posted in a conspicuous place on the landlord’s business premises.

 Medical Marijuana Use Informs tenants about policy related to medical marijuana use on the rental property.
 Some state laws allow landlords to restrict marijuana usage to non-smoking methods only, or allow use only in designated smoking areas.